junxit/us-congress-bills-117/metadata.md

 - 2021-10-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-10-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 51 (Roll no. 317). (text: CR 9/29/2021 H5536)
 - 2021-10-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 51 (Roll no. 317).(text: CR 9/29/2021 H5536)
+- 2021-10-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.